 Sculpture

 ARTD 7510T Sculpture

-60 hours: 3 credits

 Workshop problems in elements of sculptured form, volume, and mass.
 Work in clay and plaster.
 Discussion of modeling, carving, construction, and the nature of materials with reference to masterworks.
 Lecture.

 Prerequisite: matriculation for the M.S. in Ed. in the liberal arts option in art; and Art 6210T [623.1T] or the equivalent of the course.

 ARTD 7520X Sculpture I

-60 hours; 3 credits

 Problems in creative sculpture stressing individual solutions and versatile craftsmanship in different materials and techniques.
 Discussion of history and theory of sculpture.
 Lecture.

-Prerequisite: matriculation for the M.A. in teaching art or matriculation for the M.F.A. in art.
+Prerequisite: matriculation for the M.F.A. in art or for the M.A. in art education.

 ARTD 7521X Sculpture II

-60 hours: 3 credits

 Problems in creative sculpture stressing individual solutions and versatile craftmanship in different materials and techniques.
 Discussion of history and theory of sculpture.

-Prerequisite: matriculation for the M.A. in teaching art or matriculation for the M.F.A. in art; Art 7520X [751X], or a minimum of two undergraduate courses in three-dimensional design and sculpture media, or permission of the deputy chairperson.
+Prerequisite: matriculation for the M.F.A. in art or for the M.A. in art education; Art 7520X [751X] or a minimum of two undergraduate courses in three-dimensional design and sculpture media, or permission of the deputy chairperson.

 ARTD 7550T Ceramics

-60 hours; 3 credits

 Workshop in the development of creative ceramics skills for elementary school teachers.
 Forming, texturing, and glazing.
 Firing techniques; use and maintenance of kilns.

 Prerequisite: matriculation for the M.S. in Ed. in the liberal arts option in art; and Art 6210T [623.1T] or the equivalent of the course.

 ARTD 7560X Advanced Ceramics

-60 hours; 3 credits

-Traditional and contemporary methods of form making, decoration, glaze chemistry, firing techniques.
+60 hours; 3 credits Traditional and contemporary methods of form making, decoration, glaze chemistry, firing techniques.

-Prerequisite: matriculation for the M.A. in teaching art or matriculation for the M.F.A.; and at least one undergraduate course in ceramics.
+Prerequisite: matriculation for the M.F.A. in art or for the M.A. in art education; and at least one undergraduate course in ceramics.

 Printmaking

 ARTD 7610X Printmaking I

-60 hours; 3 credits

 Advanced work in a wide range of graphic techniques including etching, engraving, dry point, lithography, wood-block printing.
 Extensive work in drawing.
 Emphasis on individual creative achievement.

-Prerequisite: matriculation for the M.A. in teaching art or matriculation for the M.F.A.
+Prerequisite: matriculation for the M.F.A. in art or for the M.A. in art education.

 ARTD 7611X Printmaking II

-60 hours; 3 credits

 Advanced work in a wide range of graphic techniques including etching, engraving, dry point, lithography, and woodblock printing for the experienced printmaker.
 Emphasis on individual creative achievement.

-Prerequisite: matriculation for the M.A. in teaching art or matriculation for the M.F.A. in art; Art 7610X [763X], or a minimum of two

-undergraduate courses in printmaking techniques, or permission of the deputy chairperson.
+Prerequisite: matriculation for the M.F.A. in art or for the M.A. in art education; Art 7610X [763X] or a minimum of two undergraduate courses in printmaking techniques or permission of the deputy chairperson.

 Photography

 ARTD 7710T Photography

-60 hours; 3 credits

 Development of visual perception through photographic processes: the photogram, camera, films, exposure, analysis of negatives, darkroom procedures.
 Problems of lighting and previsualization.
 Discussion of the work of past and present master photographers.
 Lecture.

 Prerequisite: matriculation for the M.S. in Ed. in the liberal arts option in art; and Art 6210T [623.1T] or the equivalent of the course.

 ARTD 7720X Creative Photography I

-60 hours; 3 credits

 Advanced creative work in camera and darkroom techniques aimed at developing individual expression and technical mastery.
 Independent research incontemporary trends.
 Seminar discussion.

-Prerequisite: matriculation for the M.A. in teaching art or matriculation for the M.F.A.; and a minimum of two undergraduate courses in creative photography or permission of the deputy chairperson.
+Prerequisite: matriculation for the M.F.A. in art or for the M.A. in art education; and a minimum of two undergraduate courses in creative photography or permission of the deputy chairperson.

 ARTD 7730X Advanced Creative Photography II

-60 hours: 3 credits

-Continuation of Art 7720X [745X].
+60 hours; 3 credits Continuation of Art 7720X [745X].